Electric bus: Pakistan

 400 Yutong electric buses are in service in Punjab, Pakistan as of October 2025.
 Trials and feasibility studies was conducted in January 2025.
 Currently these buses are operating in major cities, Lahore, Rawalpindi, Gujranwala, Multan, Sahiwal, Faisalabad and Mian Wali.
-Trackless eletric Tram in Lahore city is also set to launch in February 2026.
+Trackless electric Tram in Lahore city is also set to launch in February 2026.
 Successful on-road trials were completed in July–August 2025.
-Karachi city is also set to rollout elctric buses city wide.
+Karachi city is also set to rollout elctric buses citywide.

 Qatar

 741 electric buses are operated by Mowasalat (Karwa) the country's public transit system.